 Data is copied over the network only once.

-Can parallelize to converting multiple hosts at a time.
+Can be parallelized, to make possible the conversion of multiple hosts at the same time.

 A spare host is required.

 An entire host’s worth of OSDs will be migrating data at a time.
 This is likely to impact overall cluster performance.

 All migrated data still makes one full hop over the network.

 A single logical OSD can be converted by using the